-As a physiotherapist specifically trained in TMJ disorders we need to look at the entire area such as the neck, upper back and cranium. .
-We understand that an effective approach to managing TMJ disorder needs to be multifactorial.
+As a physiotherapist specifically trained in TMJ disorders I need to look at the entire area such as the neck, upper back and cranium and understand that an effective approach to managing TMJ disorder needs to be multifactorial.

-- Treating both inside and outside the mouth to reduce the pain and spasm associated TMJ disfunction.
+- Treating both inside and outside the mouth to reduce the pain and spasm associated with TMJ dysfunction.

 - Treating stiffness and spasm in the neck and upper back.